 I can’t rule out that my autism may have played a role in having fallen so far behind in that very loosely structured English class.

-Many Autistics need sensory-friendly environments, clear communication strategies and individualized learning plans that capitalize on their strengths while addressing their challenges.
+Many Autistics need sensory-friendly environments, clear communication strategies and individualized learning plans that capitalize on their strengths while addressing their weaknesses.

 Autism Is Not an Intellectual Handicap